 External Funding Opportunities

-First, join our Graduate Fellowships Listserv:
+Join Our Graduate Fellowships Listserv:

-Second, reach out to advisors, mentors, and staff:
+Second, Reach out to Advisors, Mentors, and Staff:

-Successful External Funding Involves Two Key Components:components
+Successful External Funding Involves Two Key Components:

-The Graduate School has compiled the following list of external sources that may offer regularly scheduled funding opportunities relevant to you:
+The Graduate School has compiled the following list of external sources that may offer regularly scheduled funding opportunities relevant to you.

-AAUW has a long and distinguished history of advancing educational and professional opportunities for women in the United States and around the globe.
+The American Association of University Women (AAUW) has a long and distinguished history of advancing educational and professional opportunities for women in the United States and around the globe.
 Fellowship and grant recipients perform research in a wide range of disciplines and work to improve their schools and communities.
 Their intellect, dedication, imagination, and effort promise to forge new paths in scholarship, improve the quality of life for all, and tackle the educational and social barriers facing women in the United States and around the globe.

 science.energy.gov/wdts/scgsr/